interlay/interlay.github.io/docs/vault/installation.md

 }
 ```

 !> The mnemonic shown above is for display purposes only.
-DO NOT share or reuse menumonics.
+DO NOT share or reuse mnemonics.

 You may use [subkey](https://substrate.dev/docs/en/knowledgebase/integrate/subkey) to generate this automatically: